alphagov/forms/design/prototype-version-6/README.md

 ![Edit form submitted page.
 Screenshot](screenshots/012-Edit-form-submitted-page.png) *Page with “Apply for a juggling licence” caption above the heading “Form submitted page”.*

-There is a paragraph describing what the submitted page is to help the form creator:
+There is a paragraph describing what the form submitted page is to help the form creator:

 > This page will be shown after someone has completed and submitted the form to let them know that the form has been submitted successfully.